Scalar Gravitational Waves in the Effective Theory of Gravity: Astrophysical Sources of Scalar Gravitational Waves

-As with the QED source, a caveat for this estimate is that the QCD gauge field anomaly proportional to $N_f=2$ is a source for the scalar gravitational waves only to the extent that light $u$ and $d$ quark masses of $5$ to $10$ MeV can be neglected.
-This corresponds to a nuclear time scale of $7 \times 10^{-23}\,$ sec or nuclear distance scales of $20$ Fermi.
-The gluonic vacuum fluctuations responsible for the $N_c=3$ in (\ref{QCDanom}) are presumably likewise suppressed on distance and time scales larger than the confinement scale of a few Fermi.
-For lower energy processes, neither the light quarks nor the gluons can be treated as massless fields, and the QCD trace anomaly $\cA_{QCD}$ will be suppressed by a factor of order $(\hbar \w/m_{u,d} c^2)^2$.
+As with the QED source, an important caveat for this estimate is that the QCD gauge field anomaly proportional to $N_f=2$ is a source for the scalar gravitational waves only to the extent that light $u$ and $d$ quark masses of $5$ to $10$ MeV can be neglected.
+This corresponds to a nuclear time scale of $7 \times 10^{-23}\,$ sec., or nuclear distance scales of $20$ Fermi.
+Gluonic vacuum fluctuations responsible for the $N_c=3$ in (\ref{QCDanom}) are presumably likewise suppressed on distance and time scales larger than the confinement scale of a few Fermi.
+For lower energy processes, neither the light quarks nor the gluons can be treated as massless fields, and the QCD trace anomaly $\cA_{QCD}$ will be suppressed by a factor of order $(\hbar \w/m_{\pi} c^2)^2$, by non-perturbative effects of confinement.
+At these lower energies and frequencies, one should use the low energy meson EFT of the strong interactions, rather than the QCD anomaly.